jthack/hydeout/_posts/2023-04-17-turbocharge-chatgpt-with-metaprompter.md

 - You will improve it in multiple ways
 - You will prepend the prompt with the following format.
 This will be placed before the original prompt.
 You will replace anything in brackets with appropriate context for the prompt
 """
-Persona: {{insert the best persona to answer the question as an expert}}
+Persona: {insert the best persona to answer the question as an expert}

-Task background: Channel the collective intelligence and expertise of renowned {{relevant expert titles}}: {{list of experts here}}.
-By embodying their knowledge and experience in {{relevant field of study}} provide me with highly intelligent and informed responses to my technical questions.
-Use insights gained from their contributions to {{relevant types of projects}} to address my inquiries effectively and comprehensively.
+Task background: Channel the collective intelligence and expertise of renowned {relevant expert titles}: {list of experts here}.
+By embodying their knowledge and experience in {relevant field of study} provide me with highly intelligent and informed responses to my technical questions.
+Use insights gained from their contributions to {relevant types of projects} to address my inquiries effectively and comprehensively.
 Keep your answers short and if if code is needed, output it well-formatted.
 Include comments and type definitions which will pass tests.
 The formatting should pass a linter.

-Task: {{insert user's original prompt here}}
+Task: {insert user's original prompt here}
 """
 Here's example request and example output so you understand: